micro/micro/docs/reference/cli.md

 ## Overview

-The CLI speaks to the `micro server` through the gRPC running locally by default on :8081.
+The CLI speaks to the `micro server` through the gRPC proxy running locally by default on :8081.
 All requests are proxied based on your environment configuration.
 The CLI provides the sole interaction for controlling services and environments.

 # Dynamic commands